Asbestos: Discovery of toxicity

 As a result of Cooke's paper, Parliament commissioned an inquiry into the effects of asbestos dust by E. R. A. Merewether, Medical Inspector of Factories, and C. W. Price, a factory inspector and pioneer of dust monitoring and control.
 Their subsequent report, Occurrence of Pulmonary Fibrosis & Other Pulmonary Affections in Asbestos Workers, was presented to Parliament on 24 March 1930.
 It concluded that the development of asbestosis was irrefutably linked to the prolonged inhalation of asbestos dust, and included the first health study of asbestos workers, which found that 66% of those employed for 20 years or more suffered from asbestosis.
 The report led to the publication of the first asbestos industry regulations in 1931, which came into effect on 1 March 1932.
 These rules regulated ventilation and made asbestosis an excusable work-related disease.
 The term mesothelioma was first used in medical literature in 1931; its association with asbestos was first noted sometime in the 1940s.
-Similar legislation followed in the U.S. about ten years later.
+Similar legislation followed in the US about ten years later.

 Approximately 100,000 people in the United States have died, or are terminally ill, from asbestos exposure related to shipbuilding.
 In the Hampton Roads area, a shipbuilding center, mesothelioma occurrence is seven times the national rate.
 Thousands of tons of asbestos were used in World War II ships to insulate piping, boilers, steam engines, and steam turbines.
 There were approximately 4.3 million shipyard workers in the United States during the war; for every 1,000 workers, about 14 died of mesothelioma and an unknown number died of asbestosis.

 The United States government and the asbestos industry have been criticized for not acting quickly enough to inform the public of dangers and to reduce public exposure.
 In the late 1970s, court documents proved that asbestos industry officials knew of asbestos dangers since the 1930s and had concealed them from the public.

 In Australia, asbestos was widely used in construction and other industries between 1946 and 1980.
-From the 1970s, there was increasing concern about the dangers of asbestos, and its use was phased out, with mining having ceased in 1983.
+From the 1970s, there was increasing concern about the dangers of asbestos, and following community and union campaigning, its use was phased out, with mining having ceased in 1983.
 The use of asbestos was phased out in 1989 and banned entirely in December 2003.
 The dangers of asbestos are now well known in Australia, and there is help and support for those suffering from asbestosis or mesothelioma.